ElmoDFGD/ElmoRim/README.md

 - `Basic>Antialiasing`: Enable TAA

 The best AA in Skyrim is higher resolution.
-If the game runs smoothly at 1080p@60FPS, increasing the resolution is an option to help with sharpness.
+If the game runs smoothly at 1080p@60FPS, increasing the resolution is an option.
 Here, it comes down to a trade off between visual quality and dropping 10-20 FPS depending on where the player is in-game.

 - `Basic>Resolution`: Set to 2560x1440

 ### LOD
-By default, ElmoRim ships with a DynDOLOD setup based on the *Low* settings profile in DynDOLOD.
+By default, ElmoRim ships with an LOD based on the *Low* settings profile in DynDOLOD.
 This is a massive improvement over vanilla LOD, both in terms of visual consistency as well as quality.
 Still, users with enough headroom in terms of FPS can [generate](https://www.youtube.com/watch?v=encZYHEeQrQ) new LODs with higher quality, 3D tree models and even distant grass.
 ElmoRim has a grass cache already setup to this end.

 ### ENB Settings
 If you want to tweak your ENB to improve performance, consider looking at Annakin's [ENB Tips](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) guide.